-An extension of our Going There with Dr. Mike podcast, our monthly “Ask Dr. Mike” column is back to answer listeners’ questions.
+An extension of Consequence and Sound Mind Live’s Going There with Dr. Mike podcast, our monthly “Ask Dr. Mike” column is back to answer listeners’ questions.
 Over the last month of episodes, guests like Alessia Cara and Faye Webster touched on the challenges they faced in acknowledging their own mental health struggles.
 Many listeners responding to our survey asked about how they too can take this difficult first step, and Dr. Mike is here to offer some advice on listening to your wellness needs.

 The stress of the COVID-19 pandemic has been overwhelming on every level — physically, emotionally, socially, financially and spiritually.
 As we struggle to cope during this difficult time, we may find that we just don’t feel like ourselves.
 We may be sad or irritable.
 The things that used to bring us joy don’t seem to make us happy anymore.
 Perhaps we have trouble concentrating and mustering the energy to do the things we need to do.
 Maybe we aren’t sleeping or eating the way we used to.